 By Jasmine Hirsch, July 2025

-These conditions produced elegant, perfumed wines with great detail and transparency.
-The grapes achieved full phenolic ripeness at lower sugar levels, resulting in wines with lower alcohol.
+These conditions produced elegant, perfumed wines with great detail and a pure expression of site.
+The grapes achieved full phenolic ripeness at lower sugar levels, resulting in wines with lower alcohol, incredible focus and great nuance.

 Warm regards,